American Missiles (Hardback)

 American Missiles is a all-in-one guide to an important subject and is presented in a logical manner.Air Classics

 This book serves two functions.
 It will, as intended, be very useful for anyone attempting to identify American missiles.
-It also provides an interesting overview of the development of American missiles over the last half-century... [read full review]History of War
+It also provides an interesting overview of the development of American missiles over the last half-century and the numerous dead-ends and failed projects that fell along the way.History of War

 A sound source of factual information.Spaceflight